ergoMixer/ergoMixBack/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 When you open the Mixer, the home page displays information about the system and how each component works.
-ErgoMixer will also be available from your menu bar.
+There will also be a ErgoMixer dropdown available from your menu bar when running.

 ![ErgoMixerMenu](data/menu.png)